ayoub3bidi/kafka-on-the-shore/README.md

 ### Spin up the kafka cluster (single)
 ```
-docker run --name kafka -p 9092:9092
+docker run --name kafka -p 9092:9092 -e KAFKA_ZOOKEEPER_CONNECT=localhost:2181 -e KAFKA_ADVERTISED_LISTENERS=PLAINTEXT://localhost:9092 -e KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR=1 confluentinc/cp-kafka
--e KAFKA_ZOOKEEPER_CONNECT=your_machine_name:2181
--e KAFKA_ADVERTISED_LISTENERS=PLAINTEXT://your_machine_name:9092
--e KAFKA_OFFSETS_TOPIC_REPLICATION_FACTOR=1 confluentinc/cp-kafka
 ```
-This will run kafka on port `9092` with three environment variables that we need to connect with the Zookeeper that we ran in the previous step.
+This will run kafka on port `9092` with 3 environment variables that we need to connect with the Zookeeper that we ran in the previous step.

 ### Create **Topic** with kafkajs
 ### Create **Producer** with kafkajs